 Enough talk, let’s get started!

-Creating an IAM User
+Creating an Identity and Access Management (IAM) User

 Your first task will be to create an IAM user.
 An IAM user allows you to authenticate across many different AWS services.
 To create the IAM user, first navigate to IAM in the management console.
 You will see a welcome page with IAM Resources as shown in the screenshot below.